roycedot/funxzy-token-converter-nextjs/README.md

 ## Libraries

 I used Hero UI for the components.
+The styling code is succinct and I like the aesthetic.

 Raw TailWind seemed like it may be too verbose, and Material UI could maybe be too restrictive.

+## Vercel Deployment

+The app is deployed on Vercel at